Sun Valley woman dead and Sun Valley man critically injured after being shot by local man

 He was booked into the Navajo County Jail in Holbrook on those charges after being apprehended by Holbrook Police just minutes after the first calls to 911 came in.

-As of Friday, Oct.
-23 Toney was still being held in the Navajo County Jail with no bond.
+As of Friday Toney was still being held under no bond by a judge’s order at the jail.

 The 49-year-old woman was pronounced dead at the scene of the shootings and a 48-year-old man was taken by air to the Flagstaff Medical Center for treatment of critical gunshot wounds.